Types of flooding in Dorset

 Dorset is part of the Wessex Flood Wardens network, which covers Somerset, Wiltshire, Bath, Bristol and South Gloucestershire, with over 1,600 flood wardens actively involved in working with their communities, learn more:

-If you would like to be part of the Network and set up a Personal Flood Plan for your community, contact the CRLO using the, Send us a mesage box, at the bottom of this page.
+If you would like to be part of the Network and set up a Personal Flood Plan for your community, contact the Environment Agency, via the Send Us A Message box at the bottom of this page.

 Use of Sandbags